 Highlights of this walk included seeing a stoat leap across our path and then make rapid progress up the bank on the other side and spotting wild white violets growing by the path.
 The walk passes through this beautiful avenue of silver birches:

 And how’s this for a signpost?

 Thank you for reading my blog.
 If you would like a blog-post in your inbox once a week, please hit the ‘Follow this blog’ button.
-For the monthly newsletter, with colour and design inspiration, news, tips and a free pattern, you need to fill in the pop-up form!
+For the monthly newsletter, with colour and design inspiration, news, tips and more click here!

 Do get in touch, I would love to hear from you.

 This is my ‘New Hairdo’ fabric design.
 You can find it here.

 2 thoughts on “Felt-making workshops and long walks”